 Take note that an X-ray is a very useful tool in confirming osteoarthritis.
 Oftentimes, it will reveal the narrowing of the space between the bones as the cartilage thins out as well as the presence of bone spurs.
 If the doctor could not find anything in the X-ray, an MRI is requested which reveals injuries to the surrounding soft tissue and can rule out arthritis as the cause.

 For those who have rheumatoid arthritis, the doctor will utilize a blood test to determine if the knee pain is related to arthritis.
-This type of arthritis is an autoimmune condition that triggers inflammation to the lining of the knee joint.
+This type is an autoimmune condition that triggers inflammation to the lining of the knee joint.

 With a blood test, it reveals active inflammation as well as other factors linked to the condition.
 If an individual has rheumatoid arthritis in the knees, the test will reveal a low red blood cell count, elevated white blood cells and platelet count.
-Additionally, the doctor might aspirate fluid from the knee joint to confirm a diagnosis of rheumatoid arthritis.
+Additionally, the doctor might aspirate fluid from the knee joint to confirm a diagnosis of the rheumatoid form.

 Considerations to bear in mind